nalwayv/bitesofpy/README.md

 #
+- [x] 263.
+Count the number of islands in a grid
 - [x] 262.
 GC content
 - [x] 261.
 Visit all PyCons in Europe
 - [ ] 260.
 Let's play with Pandas DataFrames